ruslanmv/Building-a-3D-Chatbot-with-AI/README.md

-# Building a 3D Chatbot with AI: Step-by-Step Tutorial
+# Building a 3D Chatbot with AI

 Interactive 3D chatbots represent the cutting edge of human-computer interaction.
 Combining 3D modeling, animation, and AI-driven conversation, these chatbots bring a new dimension to communication.
 This tutorial walks you through the entire process of building a 3D chatbot that integrates ChatGPT and brings your characters to life with real-time animations and lip sync.